buck-co/save-async/README.md

     ```

 4. **Register Your Object with `GameState`**
     <br>Register the object with `GameState`.
 Generally it's best to do this in your `Awake` method or during initialization.
-Make sure you do this before calling any save or load methods in the GameState or your saveables won't be picked up!
+Make sure you do this before calling any save or load methods in the GameState class or your saveables won't be picked up!
     ```csharp
     void Awake()
     {